exertionriver/koboldCave/README.md

 Hope this may help you in your development work. - IanP

+modelling organic cave-like environment rooms network:

 ![example output for renderOakLeafAngled()](nodes_oakLeaf.png "example output for renderOakLeafAngled()")

 ![example output for renderNodeMeshStationary()](nodes_mesh_consolidated.png "example output for renderNodeMeshStationary()")

+yellow nodes are from three 'oakleaf trees', blue nodes are connectivity and consolidation along the yellow node lines..